Odyssey

 Explorer documentation tab

 Your schema's root types (Query and Mutation) appear.
-You can click any type to view its and step down into your schema.
+You can click any type to view its fields and step down into your schema.
 You'll see that the types and fields match what we provided to our server.

 Previous